Vindmn1234/Master-Thesis-Jiazheng/README.md

 This repository contains the full codebase, data, and documentation for my master's thesis project at the University of Chicago, titled:

-“Predicting Clinical Trial Completion and Success Using Machine Learning and Natural Language Processing”Author: Jiazheng Li | May 2025 | Faculty Advisor: Prof. Yuan Ji
+“Predicting Clinical Trial Completion and Success Using Machine Learning and Natural Language Processing”Author: Jiazheng Li | May 2025 | Faculty Advisor: Prof. Yuan Ji, Fabricio Vasselei

 📘 Overview